Who was Judas Iscariot?

 Joh 13:26 Judas Iscariot, the son of Simon

-First, notice that the Gospel account of John was written much later than the Gospel accounts of Matthew, Mark and Luke.
+First, notice from the dates of when these individual Gospel books were believed to be penned that the Gospel account of John was written much later than the Gospel accounts of Matthew, Mark and Luke.
 Although Peter and John had known each other since their days as fishermen on the Galilee, their friendship extended throughout their time with Jesus, through the post-resurrection period of the early Church, and long after the documented Acts of the Apostles (see: Mt 10:2; Mt 17:1; Mr 5:37; Mr 9:2; Mr 13:3; Mr 14:33; Lu 6:14; Lu 8:51; Lu 9:28; Lu 22:8; Joh 1:40; Ac 1:13; Ac 3:1,3-4,11; Ac 4:13,19; Ac 8:14).
-Paul's writing in the book of Galatians, about the point in Church history where the disciple's ministry diverged into two separate and distinct mission directions, reveals that Peter and John continued working together afterwards:
+Paul's writing in the book of Galatians, about the point in Church history where the disciple's ministry diverged into two separate and distinct mission directions, reveals that Peter and John even continued working together afterwards:

 (Galatians 2:9 KJV)